Speculative design: Motivation

-The motivation behind speculative design is defying the capitalist-driven design directions and to showcase how this negatively impacted the design practice.
-Dunne and Raby explain this by noting that design has been hyper-commercialized during the 1980s.
-Socially oriented designers who were celebrated before then were no longer seen as adding value to the potential of design to generate wealth.
-Design struggled to find an alternative social model to align with but the capitalist economy.
-However, after the financial crash in 2008, the interest in finding other alternatives to the current design models was triggered.
+Speculative design aims to defy capitalist-driven design directions and showcase their negative impacts on design practice.
+Dunne and Raby note that hyper-commercialization of design during the 1980s drove this practice.
+Designers struggled to find a social model to align with outside of the capitalist economy.
+However, after the financial crash of 2008, the interest in finding other alternatives to the current design models was triggered.
 In this sense, the role of design is to be a catalyst in producing alternative visions rather than being the source of vision itself.

 Speculative designers' motivation is to take a position or an attitude towards the current design practice and propose alternatives.
 Designers might have different points of view about how they would present a design idea or focal issue.
 Bruce and Stephanie Tharp identify the different positions designers could take towards their projects; these could be: declarative, suggestive, inquisitive, facilitative, and disruptive.

 Auger extends this discussion on explaining what speculative design should do by mentioning aspects for it: